gandalf-network/whoami/README.md

 # whoami. tv

-[whoami. tv](https://whoami.tv/) is a fun, shareable web application that shows users all kinds of cool facts and stats about their TV taste based on their Netflix viewing history.
+[whoami.tv](https://whoami.tv/) is a fun web app that shows users all kinds of cool facts and stats about themselves based on their Netflix viewing history.

 ## How it works

-- Data Collection: Users authorize our application to collect their Netflix viewing data via [Gandalf](https://gandalf.network/).
+- Netflix Data Collection: Users authorize our application to collect their Netflix viewing data via [Gandalf](https://docs.gandalf.network/).
-- Data Enrichment: We fetch additional show details such as actors, episode counts, rotten tomato scores, and images from [TMDB](https://developer.themoviedb.org/reference/intro/getting-started) and [RottenTomato](https://www.rottentomatoes.com/).
+- Data Enrichment: We fetch additional show details such as actors, episode counts, Rotten Tomatoes scores, and images from [TMDB](https://developer.themoviedb.org/reference/intro/getting-started) and [RottenTomato](https://www.rottentomatoes.com/).
-- Insight Generation: Our algorithms analyze the collected data to extract meaningful insights about viewing patterns and preferences.
+- Stats Calculation: We analyze the collected data to extract meaningful insights about viewing patterns and preferences.
-- Personality Creation: Based on the analysis, We use [OpenAI assistants](https://platform.openai.com/docs/assistants/overview) and [Perplexity AI](https://www.perplexity.ai/) to create personality profiles that reflect each user’s TV show preferences.
+- AI Generation: We use [OpenAI assistants](https://platform.openai.com/docs/assistants/overview) and [Perplexity AI](https://www.perplexity.ai/) to generate witty quips based on the user's viewing stats & to generate some facts that reflect each user’s TV persona.

 ## Getting Started

-This section provides a quick overview of how to do this project locally and deploy your version live!
+This section provides a quick overview of how to run this project locally and deploy your own instance!

 ### Local Setup and Installation